perseid2023/steam-deck-tweak/README.md

 - change zram-size to `zram-size = ram`
 - add an 8GB disk swapfile as backup
-- change swappiness value to 10
+- set swappiness to 10
 - set cpu governor to performance
 - enable MGLRU
 - configure memlock limits to 2GB